DE-CIX: Global partner IXs

-Management board
+Executive board

-Ivo Ivanov (CEO), Thomas King (CTO), Christian Reuter (CSO) and Sebastian Seifert (CFO) are responsible for the global business as the Management Board.
-Felix Höger, Klaus Landefeld, Rudolf van Megen and Harald A. Summa represent the Supervisory Board of DE-CIX Group AG.
-In addition, Harald A. Summa was the Managing Director of DE-CIX Group AG from 1996 to 2022 and Chair of the Management Board from 2017 to 2022.
+Ivo Ivanov (CEO), Thomas King (CTO), Christian Reuter (CSO) and Felix Hintze (CFO) are responsible for the global business as DE-CIX's executive board.
+Felix Höger, Klaus Landefeld, Rudolf van Megen and Harald A. Summa comprise the supervisory board of DE-CIX Group AG.
+In addition, Harald A. Summa was the managing director of DE-CIX Group AG from 1996 to 2022 and chair of the executive board from 2017 to 2022.

 History

-DE-CIX was founded in 1995 by three Internet Service Providers (ISPs).
+DE-CIX was founded in 1995 by three Internet service providers (ISPs): Hamburg-based MAZ, EUnet from Dortmund and XLink from Karlsruhe.
 Back then, German Internet traffic was still exchanged in the United States.
-To improve latency and reduce costs for backhaul connectivity, three providers decided to establish an Internet Exchange in the back room of a postal office in Gutleutviertel in Frankfurt.
-Hamburg-based MAZ, EUnet from Dortmund and XLink from Karlsruhe were the first to connect their networks in Frankfurt at DE-CIX.
+To improve latency and reduce costs for backhaul connectivity, these ISPs decided to establish an Internet exchange in the back room of a postal office in Gutleutviertel in Frankfurt, and were the first to connect their networks in Frankfurt at DE-CIX.

 DE-CIX was originally managed by Electronic Commerce Forum, now known as eco – Association of the Internet Industry.
 Other providers joined and made DE-CIX and Frankfurt the hotspot for the German internet.
 In 1998, DE-CIX moved its switching hardware to the Interxion data center in Frankfurt.

-By 2000, DE-CIX had become Germany's largest Internet Exchange and was ranked as one of the larger Internet Exchanges in Europe.
+By 2000, DE-CIX had become Germany's largest Internet exchange and was ranked as one of the larger Internet exchanges in Europe.
 DE-CIX added its second switching site at the Interxion campus in 2001 and a third site in close proximity to its original roots at the TelecityGroup data center in 2004.

 Until 2006, Cisco switches supported the growth in customers and traffic.
 DE-CIX extended its reach to additional data centers, introducing Force10 and Brocade switches and scaling the platform to over 700 10-Gigabit ports.
 Over the years, DE-CIX has attracted networks from all over the world, especially from Eastern Europe, leading to an annual traffic growth rate of up to 100 percent per year.

-In 2012, DE-CIX began its international expansion with the establishment of its first IX outside of Germany, UAE-IX powered by DE-CIX, together with partner du/datamena, in Dubai.
-Following this, in 2014, DE-CIX established its first IX in North America with the launch of DE-CIX New York.
-Further expansions followed in close succession, in Southern Europe in 2016, in India in 2018 in India with Mumbai-IX powered by DE-CIX, later to become DE-CIX Mumbai, and in 2021 in Southeast Asia.
+In 2012, DE-CIX began its international expansion with the establishment of its first Internet exchange outside of Germany, UAE-IX powered by DE-CIX, in partnership with du/datamena in Dubai.
+Following this, in 2014, DE-CIX established its first Internet exchange in North America with the launch of DE-CIX New York.
+Further expansions followed in close succession, in Southern Europe in 2016, in India in 2018 with Mumbai-IX powered by DE-CIX, later to become DE-CIX Mumbai, and in 2021 in Southeast Asia.